usgs/water-datapreptools/README.rst

 Documentation
 -------------
-Tool and function library documentation can be found by opening :code:`./documentation/build/html/index.html` with a web browser after the tools have been cloned/downloaded to your local machine.
+Tool and function library documentation can be found by opening https://usgs.github.io/water-datapreptools/.

 Reporting Issues and Problems with the Tools
 --------------------------------------------